 The SMU team conducted five sampling missions to UNHCR refugee camps in Uganda, Kenya, Bangladesh, Djibouti, and Liberia.
 Overall, these missions were considered a success with 17 camps, 7 villages, and a few additional sites visited.
 The team collected 213 camp samples and 229 total samples for analyses in the laboratory.
 Camp conditions and source water characteristics varied widely amongst the five countries but also within the camps themselves.

-- Tags: Excreta / Urine ReUse, Excreta Composting, Excreta Management, Solar Pumping, Value for Money, Value for Money, Water Supply, Water Supply, Water Supply, and Water Supply.
-Locations: Africa, Africa, Africa, Dollo Ado, East and Horn of Africa, East and Horn of Africa, Ethiopia, and Ethiopia.
+- Tags: Water Quality Testing and Surveillance, Water Quality Testing and Surveillance, Water Safety Plans, Water Supply, Water Supply, and Water Supply.
+Locations: Bangladesh, Djibuti, Kenya, Liberia, and Uganda.
 Languages: English, English, English, English, English, English, English, English, English, and English.
-Organisations: UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and Veolia Foundation.
-Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, and WASH Reference Documents.
+Organisations: Southern Methodist University, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and UNHCR.
+Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, and WASH Reference Documents.